 Click on the links for full event descriptions and to register.

-Paddle the Pepacton Sunday, October 10th, 2021 @ 11 AM Join Ann Roberti of the CMC on a beautiful paddle on the scenic Pepacton Reservoir
+Paddle the Pepacton Reservoir Saturday, October 1st, 2022 @ 11 AM Join Ann Roberti of the CMC on a beautiful paddle on the scenic Pepacton Reservoir

 The NYC reservoirs offer up some of their secrets at this time of year, when waterfalls that are usually under water are revealed by the seasonal drop in water level.
 Who knows what other treasures you might find.